nappa85/Rustegram/README.md

 # Rustegram
 Telegram bot library written in Rust

-The project is composed of a webserver (hyper), supporting both HTTP and HTTPS, a base lybrary for implementig bots and the single bots implementations.<br/>
+The project is composed of a webserver (hyper), supporting both HTTP and HTTPS, a base library for implementing bots and the single bots implementations.<br/>
 Single bots are libraries too, compiled as dylibs, included by webserver only when needed.<br/>
-The webserver infere the name of the dylib from URL, also asking for a secret to enforce security.<br/>
+The webserver infer the name of the dylib from URL, also asking for a secret to enforce security.<br/>
 Every dylib has a dedicated toml config file.

 ## Getting Started